 Influenced by her many years of contact and improvisational dance, Abby's style as a doula draws on somatic intelligence, spacial awareness, and accessing intuition.
 Her awareness of space and sensitivity to her surroundings has served her not only in the dance studio, but also in the laboring woman's space.
 Prenatally she assists couples to prepare for labor by arming them with a comprehensive toolbox of labor comfort measures and techniques, in addition to providing a variety of resources and information on evidence-based practices.
 During labor she helps couples to draw on their strengths and to tap into their into their bodies and their innate physical intelligence.
 Abby shape shifts as needed to fill in any gaps, whether that be with information, resources, touch, gentle suggestions, reassurance, or simply being present.

-Abby is a DONA-certified birth doula, APPA-certified Placenta Encapsulation Specialist, Certified Breastfeeding Counselor (CBC), and a HypnoBirthing Doula.
-Most recently, Abby spent a week at The Farm to become a midwife assistant.
-She currently works closely with a small group of esteemed doulas who regularly meet and support each other as back ups, as well as to share resources and learn from one other, and is currently working in a partnership doula model.
-Some of her birth work education includes breastfeeding training, Spinning Babies, massage and comfort measures for labor, Rebozo certification, legal rights in childbirth, Hypnobirthing techniques, essential oils for pregnancy and birth, and postpartum mood disorder screening.
+Abby is a DONA-certified birth doula, APPA-certified Placenta Encapsulation Specialist, Certified Breastfeeding Counselor (CBC), certified Birth Assistant (a midwife's assistant in a home birth setting), and a HypnoBirthing Doula.
+She currently works closely with a small group of esteemed doulas who regularly meet and support each other as back ups, as well as to share resources and learn from one other.
+Some of her birth work education includes midwife assistant training, breastfeeding training, Spinning Babies, massage and comfort measures for labor, Rebozo certification, legal rights in childbirth, Hypnobirthing techniques, essential oils for pregnancy and birth, and postpartum mood disorder screening.
 A certified Holistic Health Coach, she graduated from the Institute for Integrative Nutrition and has studied Thai Yoga Bodywork, both of which greatly inform her work as a doula.
 She holds a B.A. from Sarah Lawrence College, where she studied dance and early childhood education.